amber-stubbs/PerlTutorial/PLP2-Install_HelloWorld.md

 get an error message.

 The main difference between Strawberry and Active Perl is how each one finds and installs libraries and other add-ons.
-If you are on Windows, I recommend installing Strawberry Perl, so that it will be more compatible across platforms.
+I would probably install Strawberry perl on Windows, but I don't have a strong preference; you can see the discussion here for more information, and install whichever you like: http://stackoverflow.com/questions/3365518/should-i-choose-activeperl-or-strawberry-perl-for-windows.

 If you are on Windows and install Perl by downloading it from https://www.perl.org/get.html, you may have to edit your PATH variable before you can use Perl from the command line.
 See here for instructions: http://www.computerhope.com/issues/ch000549.htm